Best AR-15 Scope: Get the Most Out of Your Gun

 Also, you’ll want to find something that is tough enough to withstand the constant vibration from the gun.
 A lot of these things are made from aircraft-grade aluminum or some sort of composite plastic.
 Both are good for withstanding shock and vibration.

 One of the most important decisions you will have to make is the type of scope you want.
-One of the most common is the red dot scope.
+The red dot scope is a popular choice.

 These work exactly how you would think, by casting a red dot on the target to help you aim.
 Some red dot scopes use a laser, whereas others use just a light that is reflected out towards your target.
 The downside to these is that it becomes a challenge to get a good reading on far away targets.